-CONSENT means a knowing and voluntary agreement to engage in sexual activity at the time of the activity.
-In order to be valid, consent must be knowing, voluntary, active, present and ongoing.
+means a knowing and voluntary agreement to engage in sexual activity at the time of the activity.
+In order to be valid, consent must be knowing, voluntary, active, present, and ongoing.
 Consent should be demonstrated through mutually understandable words or actions.

-- Silence, remaining still or inactive (passive), or not actively resisting sexual activity does not imply consent. - Consent to engage in one sexual activity does not mean consent to engage in another sexual activity.
+- Silence, remaining still or inactive (passive), or not actively resisting sexual activity does not constitute consent. - Consent to engage in one sexual activity does not mean consent to engage in another sexual activity.
 Consent must be obtained each time, at each step of sexual activity. - Prior consent does not mean future consent.
 Consent must be obtained each time, at each step of sexual activity, even for those in an ongoing sexual relationship. - Consent can be withdrawn at any time.
-If one individual withdraws consent through clear words or actions, the other person must cease sexual activity immediately. - Consent cannot be obtained through Force, Incapacitation or Coercion (as defined here in).
+If one individual withdraws consent through clear words or actions, the other person must cease sexual activity immediately. - Consent cannot be obtained through Force, Incapacitation, or Coercion (as defined herein). - Consent may be invalid where one party has lied to or knowingly deceived the other party as to the use of internal or external condoms or other single-use devices used to prevent the spread of sexually transmitted infections during a sexual encounter.